-PWSA recently tested 161 pre-selected sites in its service area that have lead service lines or plumbing (Tier 1 sites).
+PWSA recently tested 168 pre-selected sites in its service area that have lead service lines or plumbing (Tier 1 sites).
 EPA has established an action level for lead of 15 parts per billion (ppb).
 This means that water providers must ensure that water from the customer's tap does not exceed this level in at least 90 percent of the homes sampled.
 The action level is the concentration of a contaminant which, if exceeded, triggers treatment or other requirements that include water quality parameter monitoring, corrosion control treatment, source water monitoring, public education, and lead service line replacement.
 An action level exceedance is not a violation.
-While a majority of those sites sampled resulted in no detection of lead or amounts less than the action level, 15 percent of the sites exceeded the action level.
-One of the 15 samples that exceeded the action level is calculated to be the 90th percentile test result.
-For this set of tests, that number is 20 ppb.
-Another set of tests will be completed by June 30, 2019.
+The 90th percentile results from the latest round of testing were 10.0 ppb, which is below the action level.
+According to EPA, there is no safe level of lead.
+Another set of tests will be completed by June 30, 2020.
 PWSA is responsible for providing high quality drinking water, but cannot control the variety of materials used in plumbing components in your home.
 More information on lead in drinking water can be found at lead.pgh2o.com.